-As a backward compatibility feature for MPC-101 users who may be replacing an older MPC-101 with an MPC-202, and may have existing control programs for the MPC-101, the MPC-202 will respond to commands in the MPC-101 command format, with a few minor differences.
+As a backward compatibility feature for MPC-101 users who may be replacing an older MPC-101 with an MPC-203, and may have existing control programs for the MPC-101, the MPC-203 will respond to commands in the MPC-101 command format, with a few minor differences.

 The GP legacy format command list includes only commands relating to functions available in the MPC-101: manual polarization control, polarization modulation (known as waveform mode in the MPC-101), discrete random scrambling, triangle scrambling, and externally triggered random state generation.
-It cannot be used to control functions unique to the MPC-202, such as Rayleigh or Tornado scrambling.
+It cannot be used to control newer functions not present in the MPC-101, such as Rayleigh or Tornado scrambling.